The hardest command in the Bible, (and there are a lot of them), has to be “Love your enemy.” Another tough one is “Love your neighbor as yourself.”

-Yes, even the Sheriff knows understands what’s really going on.
+Yes, even the Sheriff understood what was going on.

-But more importantly, God knows what’s going on and understands the type of man our neighbor is because He made him in His image.
+More importantly, God knew what’s up and understands the type of man our neighbor is because He made him in His image.
 And just like God loved me when I was His enemy, so, too, I am to love my enemy, my neighbor.
 The biblical mandate is clear: